UBAutograding/devU-api/README.md

   -d minio/minio server /data --console-address ":9001"
 ```

-Install all node dependancies.
+Install all node dependencies.
 All of the database environment variables can change, and can be set as environment variables on your machine if you want to overwrite the defaults

 ```
 npm install